komsan-k/977-220/EDA-Playground/README.md

 - Use the EPWave viewer: add signals → zoom → measure.
 - Ensure `$dumpfile` and `$dumpvars` are included and top module name matches.

-## 🧪 Exercises
-1. Modify the MUX TB to sweep all input combinations every 5ns.
-2. Add `enable` to the counter (`if (en) q <= q+1;`) and toggle `en` in TB.
-3. Build a 4:1 MUX using 2:1 MUX components.
-4. Create a parameterized clock divider and verify duty cycle.
-5. Inject `#1` gate delays and observe glitches in a naive logic circuit.

-## ✅ Submission Checklist
-- Design files and testbenches (clean and commented).
-- EPWave screenshot or saved waveform session.
-- Short notes on what you tested and what you observed.

----